Best And Worst Months To Sell Your House In New Hampshire For Maximum Profit

 April typically brings the strongest buyer competition.
 The trend continues to rise through April and June, with premiums of 10.3% and 10.7%, respectively.
 This premium represents real money; on a $500,000 home, we’re talking about $50,000 more than winter pricing.

 May delivers the perfect storm of motivated buyers and limited inventory.
 School districts finalize enrollment, corporate relocations accelerate, and tax refunds provide down payment boosts.
-Properties listed in May often sell fastest and for highest prices.
+Properties listed in May often sell fastest and for the highest prices.

 There are a lot of psychological benefits to listing in the spring.
 Homes look nicer when the landscape is in flower, the days are longer, and the temperatures are ideal for showing.
 Buyers are hopeful and eager to make choices.